mzc796/marionette_onos/README.md

 ## Steps to Build a ONOS cluster with Mininet:
 1. Download the marionette_onos.zip
 2. Extract it to the home folder and change privilege
+'''bash
-'''cd marionette_onos
+cd marionette_onos
 sudo chmod 774 sys_prepare build_atomix_dockers.sh build_onos_dockers.sh mn_run.py restart_onos_cluster.sh
 '''
-3. Prepare the system, $USER_NAME is the recent user of your ubuntu system
+4. Prepare the system, $USER_NAME is the recent user of your ubuntu system
 '''sudo ./sys_prepare $USER_NAME '''
-4. Install and run atomix dockers
+5. Install and run atomix dockers
 '''./build_atomix_dockers.sh '''
-5. Install and run onos dockers
+6. Install and run onos dockers
 '''./build_onos_dockers.sh '''
-6. Login the ONOS UI
+7. Login the ONOS UI
 click Firefox, access http://172.17.0.5:8181/onos/ui, http://172.17.0.6:8181/onos/ui, http://172.17.0.7:8181/onos/ui
     user: onos
     password: rocks

-7. After the onos UI loaded, there should be three ONOS listed on each of the UIs as they build a cluster.
+8. After the onos UI loaded, there should be three ONOS listed on each of the UIs as they build a cluster.
-8. On the http://172.17.0.5:8181/onos/ui, click the menu on top left, go to Application, search openflow, choose OpenFlow Provider Suite, click the triangle on the top right to activate this application, confirm-> Okay.
+9. On the http://172.17.0.5:8181/onos/ui, click the menu on top left, go to Application, search openflow, choose OpenFlow Provider Suite, click the triangle on the top right to activate this application, confirm-> Okay.
-9. Still on the Application list, search fwd, choose Reactive Forwarding, click the triangle on top right to activate this application, confirm-> Okay.
+10. Still on the Application list, search fwd, choose Reactive Forwarding, click the triangle on top right to activate this application, confirm-> Okay.

-10. Run Mininet to connect with ONOS-1 and ONOS-2 but not ONOS-3
+11. Run Mininet to connect with ONOS-1 and ONOS-2 but not ONOS-3
 '''sudo ./mn_run.sh '''
 Wait for a second and go back to refresh the browsers each of the three controller, you should be able to see a 5-node topology.
-11. Trigger Host Discovery
+12. Trigger Host Discovery
 on mininet termial
 ''' h1 ping h2 '''
-12. Host Discovery on UIs
+13. Host Discovery on UIs
     on UIs, hit the button 'H', the hosts will show up.
 For details, see https://pica8-fs.atlassian.net/wiki/spaces/PicOS433sp/pages/4063290/ovs-ofctl+add-flow+bridge+flow.
-13. Correct Shortest Path Routing
+14. Correct Shortest Path Routing
 Please notice that the shortest path between h1 and h2 is sw1->sw4->sw5

 ## Marionette attack